 All our pilots highly experienced and are in full time employment in the aviation industry, and therefore only fly for the team on a part time basis.

-Because of this, we have a pool of seven pilots in the team, with in excess of 60,000 hours among them.
+Because of this, we have a pool of several pilots in the team, with in excess of 60,000 hours among them.
 They all of have aviation in their blood and are amongst “the best of the best” in the sport of aerobatics in South Africa and we are proud of each and every one of them.

 Glen Warden: Team Leader